 For just £21 annually (£10.50 for registered students including postgraduates), members benefit from:

-- Four copies of the Economic History Review annually: the premier journal in the field (with an Impact Factor of 1.033, and a ranking of 3/33 in the History of Social Sciences; and 128/332 in Economics in 2012) containing over 1,000 pages per volume: research articles, historiographical surveys, book reviews, reviews of periodical literature and annual lists of publications.
+- Four copies of the Economic History Review annually: the premier journal in the field (with a 2-year Impact Factor of 1.187, and a ranking of 2/89 in History; and 167/353 in Economics in 2017) containing over 1,000 pages per volume: research articles, historiographical surveys, book reviews, reviews of periodical literature and annual lists of publications.

 - Access to podcasts, including the Tawney Lectures and Teaching Podcasts.

 - Access to small grants, fellowships and prizes.